 The Poet Laureate of Ontario Act (In Memory of Gord Downie), also referred to as the “Gord Downie bill,” honours the late poet and lead singer of popular Canadian rock band The Tragically Hip, who passed away in October 2017.

-The appointment of Ontario’s first Poet Laureate is expected by March 2021.
+The appointment of Ontario’s first Poet Laureate is expected by spring 2021.

 “Poetry nourishes and inspires, and our poets speak to our hearts and souls.
 This initiative could not come at a better time.”